Aurland Municipality: Geography

-Aurland lies 200 km from the west coast of Norway in the eastern part of Vestland county, along the Aurlandsfjorden and the Nærøyfjorden.
+Aurland Municipality lies 200 km from the west coast of Norway in the eastern part of Vestland county, along the Aurlandsfjorden and the Nærøyfjorden.
 These are branches that flow off of the world's longest and deepest fjord, the Sognefjorden.

-Aurland is bordered by four municipalities in Vestland county: Lærdal to the north-east and Vik to the west, Voss to the south-west, and Ulvik to the south.
-It is also bordered by one municipality in Buskerud county: Hol to the south-east.
+Aurland Municipality is bordered by four municipalities in Vestland county: Lærdal Municipality to the northeast and Vik Municipality to the west, Voss Municipality to the southwest, and Ulvik Municipality to the south.
+It is also bordered by Hol Municipality in Buskerud county to the southeast.

 Most of the area is composed of fjords and mountains with small populated areas concentrated in the lower river valleys, the largest of which is the Aurlandsdalen.
 The main village areas include Aurlandsvangen, Gudvangen, Undredal, Flåm, and Vassbygdi.

 Wild and beautiful nature dominate the community from the fjords to mountaintops that are 1200 to 1800 m above sea level.
+The highest point in the municipality is the 1809.31 m tall mountain Blåskavlen.
 There are two permanent glaciers in Aurland: Storskavlen and Blåskavlen.

-The Aurlandsfjellet mountains separate Aurland from the neighboring municipality to the east, Lærdal.
+The Aurlandsfjellet mountains separate Aurland from the neighboring Lærdal Municipality to the east.
 The Lærdal Tunnel, the longest in the world as of 2014, cuts through the mountains connecting the two municipalities.
 The Gudvanga Tunnel connects the villages of Gudvangen and Undredal in southwestern Aurland.